11 Awesome Things to do in Delaware Water Gap

 high point state park delaware water gap

-I recently learned about this amazing park and had the chance to visit it and I highly recommend seeing it!
-There’s literally a day’s worth of activities to do in High Point State Park, and I’ve included an article to a post showing that, but here’s what you need to know:
+There’s literally a day’s worth of activities to do in High Point State Park, and I’ve included an article to a post showing that but here’s what you need to know:

 What is the Delaware Water Gap known for?